 Melanie has been writing speeches for almost ten years and considers it an immense privilege.
 She spent almost three years as Chief Speechwriter to the former President of the European Commission, Jose Manuel Barroso.
 She worked on his high-profile State of the European Union speeches, as well as on speeches covering a wide variety of topics, from environmental to industrial policy.
 She has also worked for UNESCO Special Envoy and former first lady of Qatar, Her Highness Sheikha Moza bint Nasser, crafting her speeches for the UN General Assembly and World Education Forum.
 Melanie is now based in Cambridge and writes for the Chief Executives of Cambridge Assessment – a branch of Cambridge University.

-Module B: Media and Video Training for Policy Professionals ∣ Laura Shields, Red Thread EU
+Module B: How to Influence Policy Through the Media ∣ Laura Shields, Red Thread EU

 Laura Shields is the founder and Managing Director of Red Thread, a Brussels-based communications agency specialising in media, presentation and message training.
 A former journalist who graduated from Cambridge University in 2000, Laura started her career at CNN and CNBC in London, specialising in European business news and US politics.
 She moved to the BBC in 2004 where she initially worked as the Economics and Business Analyst and then as a producer for Radio 4’s World at One and PM programmes.
 Laura now works as a communications trainer and panel moderator in Brussels.
 Her clients include European Commissioners and senior managers, EU and US Ambassadors, European government ministers, MEPs, Fortune 500 and FTSE 100 companies, trade associations, NGOs, thinktanks, scientists and philanthropic organisations.